amitabhdas86/ReactCustomComponent/README.md

 # ReactCustomComponent
-Custom Components created with ReactJS
+Custom Components created with ReactJS using Semantic UI.